 When someone hears that you work from home, they envision you doing a few tasks before embarking on home-related work.
 Such includes taking care of the children, going to the gym, cooking food for the family, etc.

-Furthermore, just as it is the case for any other work environment, having a good work-life balance is essential for personal development.
+Furthermore, just as is the case for any other work environment, having a good work-life balance is essential for personal development.
 One should ensure that it is achieved regardless of their working condition.

 5. Collaboration is difficult for a remote team.